drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 To make this project more challenging, you can also try to integrate your customer data with other sources of data such as social media or website behavior to gain more comprehensive insights into your customers.
 You can also try to automate the data collection and analysis process by setting up a pipeline that streams data from your retail platform to MongoDB and uses triggers to automate analysis and visualization.

-## 4. Fraud detection
+## 4. Fraud detection dashboard

+Develop a web application to analyze transaction data and detect fraudulent behavior in real-time.
 Store transaction data from a financial institution in MongoDB.
 Use machine learning algorithms to identify patterns that may indicate fraudulent activity and alert the appropriate personnel.

 ### Overview
 Fraud detection using MongoDB can be an interesting project that allows you to detect fraudulent activities in financial transactions or user behavior data.
 Here's a high-level overview of how you can approach this project: